The 2015 Golden Ear Awards

 Each year, the Golden Ear awards give jazz fans an opportunity to vote for the outstanding musicians, community members and events of the previous year.
 A call for nominations goes out in January, with a public ballot then distributed by the Earshot Jazz website and publication.
-More than 5,000 votes were cast this year.

 We congratulate all the nominees in this annual look at the region’s vibrant jazz ecology, and thank you, Golden Ear voters, for your participation in recognizing and celebrating all of the incredible talent in the Northwest.